 Our free Access Statement Tool guides you through a simple four-step process.

-Before getting started, read the frequently asked questions and check out real examples from other tourism businesses.
+Before getting started, read the frequently asked questions (PDF, 69KB) and check out real examples from other tourism businesses.

 Example access statements